BHoM/BHoM/docs/CODE_OF_CONDUCT_FOR_BOTS.md

 Authorized users in this context will refer to:
-a) Issue/PR Author
+1. Issue/PR Author
-b) Code Owner
+1. Code Owner
-c) Administrators and Maintainers
+1. Administrators and Maintainers

 For more details on code roles and governance see document [here](https://github.com/BHoM/BHoM/blob/master/docs/GOVERNANCE.md).